shariqh/home-server-docker-compose/README.md

 Coming Soon

-[This](https://github.com/deviantony/docker-elk) helped a lot [Running the Elastic Stack on Docker](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-docker.html)
+[This](https://github.com/deviantony/docker-elk) helped a lot

+[Running the Elastic Stack on Docker](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-docker.html)

 #### Logstash
 Check [this](https://www.elastic.co/guide/en/logstash/current/docker-config.html) out for setting up the logstash config.
 In general, mount the pipeline config `/usr/share/logstash/pipeline/` and the settings config `/usr/share/logstash/pipeline/logstash.conf` OR `/usr/share/logstash/pipeline/logstash.yml`.

 [Here's](https://cloudaffaire.com/how-to-create-a-pipeline-in-logstash/) a good explanation of logstash pipelines.
-Try to create one without any beats first like in [https://rzetterberg.github.io/nginx-elk-logging.html](this example) if you want to understand what's really happening - you'll have to manually send your logs to from NGINX to logstash.
+Try to create one without any beats first like in (this example)[https://rzetterberg.github.io/nginx-elk-logging.html] if you want to understand what's really happening - you'll have to manually send your logs to from NGINX to logstash.

 It's all pretty confusing, but utilizing these with Elastic's [offical docs](https://www.elastic.co/guide/en/logstash/current/dir-layout.html#docker-layout) for where the files should be mounted helps.